 Students who live more than 2 miles away from the College, may be eligible for an award to assist with travel costs while they are at College.
 Priority is given to students using public transport, including bus and train, though in exceptional circumstances, awards can be made towards petrol costs.
 The maximum award for travel is £1500 for the full academic year.

 KCC 16+ Travel Card

-For students applying for a bursary you must submit the bus pass application first.
-Please note bus passes will only be released once the bursary has been awarded.
+Please note travel cards will only be released once the bursary has been awarded.
 Students are also able to apply directly by post sending an application form and passport photograph to: Kent 16+ Travel Card, Kent County Council, Public Transport, PO Box 441, Aylesford, Kent ME6 9HJ.

 Students applying for financial support must complete a college application form and provide the evidence required before an assessment will be made.
 No financial support can be awarded until students have enrolled at the college, as such there may be a gap between applying for funds and when the pass is released.
 Students must make arrangements to self-fund travel while waiting for the KCC travel card

 Students applying for a KCC travelcard later in the year should speak to a member of Student Support Services for further support and guidance.

 The following amounts will be paid towards essential full time course related costs.